lacareer/aws-serverless/SF-large-scale-processing/module-1-Basic/1-intro-to-distributedMaps/ReadMe.md

         }

 # ItemReader in the definition
 This is how you tell distributed map to process a csv or JSON file.
-Notice that the reader uses the s3.getObject API to read the object.
+Notice that the reader uses the s3.getObject ( because we are reading jsut a singlr s3 object/file.
+To read multiple files use: arn:aws:states:::s3:listObjectsV2 ) API to read the object.
 Yes!
 It reads the content of the csv file and distributes the data to child workflows in batches, running at a concurrency of 10,000!

                 "MaxConcurrency": 10000,
                 "ItemReader": {